 3) Competitive Team Program

 Montcrest teams compete in a variety of sports against other independent schools within the CISAA.
-Our competitive teams require a high level of commitment from our athletes.
+Our competitive teams require a high level of commitment from our athletes, therefore they are only permitted to play on one team per season.
 The amount of playing time a player receives will depend on the player’s skill, attitude, game experience, and the status of the game (league, exhibition, or playoff).
 Team practices take place two or three times weekly; some starting as early as 7:00 a.m.
 Students must learn to manage their time carefully, remembering that academics always come first.
 It is the expectation that if your child commits to a school team, that they attend all practices, games, and final tournaments.

 Students who do not participate in our competitive team program will have an opportunity to participate in our development and/or intramural program.